 Do bright lights bother your learner's eyes?
 Does she/he get nauseated or headaches when reading?
-Does he/she report that letters float off the page, or that letters move?
+Does she/he get exhausted when reading?
+Does she/he report that letters float off the page, or that letters move?
 She/he may have Irlen Syndrome, a perceptual processing disorder.
-The screening and remedy are both simple.
+The screening and remedy are both simple, and we can screen large groups who can't afford private screening.

-Contact us to let us know if we can help your student, school, or district with
+Contact us to let us know if we can help your learner, school, or district with

-Does your child have a disability, but you know he/she is brilliant in a certain discipline?
+Does your child have a disability, but you know she/he is brilliant in a certain domain?
 Or is your child gifted, but she/he cannot keep up in school?
-Or maybe She may be Twice-Exceptional, or 2e.
+She/he may be Twice-Exceptional, or 2e.
+We can help identify 2e's.

 SENG is a nonprofit network of people who guide gifted, talented, and twice-exceptional individuals to reach their goals intellectually, physically, emotionally, socially, and spiritually.